 One of the most popular plants for beginners and experts alike is the tomato plant.
 Every garden needs at least one tomato plant.
 Nothing is better than harvesting your own sweet, juicy, and huge tomato.
 You can eat it alone or use it as an ingredient in your favorite dish.

-To ensure you grow the best tomatoes when it comes to size and taste, you need to nourish it from the very beginning.
-Adding these seven things straight into the tomato planting hole helps to give your tomatoes a great head start towards a bountiful harvest.
-Not only will you give the plant the right amount of nutrients and fertilizer, you are also increasing the chances that your plant will be strong enough to fight off the pests and diseases that might come its way.
+To ensure you grow the best tomatoes when it comes to size and taste, you need to nourish your plants from the very beginning.
+Adding these seven things straight into the tomato planting hole before planting your tomato plants helps to give your tomatoes a great head start towards a bountiful harvest.
+Not only will you give the plant the right amount of extra nutrients and fertilizer, but you are also increasing the chances that your plant will be strong enough to fight off the pests, blossom rot, tomato blight, and other diseases that might come your tomato plant’s way.

 What to put in the hole when planting tomatoes?

-That is a fairly common question gardening newbies (and old-timers) ask.
-Some people call them tomato hole planting recipes!
-You can use this recipe in the ground or in a container – realizing that the fish heads in the container may not be the best idea (critters can dig them up).
+This is quite a common question gardening newbies and old-timers ask.
+Some people call these a tomato planting hole recipe!
+You can use this recipe in the ground or in a container – realizing that dead fish heads in the container may not be the best idea (critters can dig them up).

 Here are the 7 things that you should add to your tomato planting hole to give it a healthy beginning!